jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

 (3) If any part of any motorway has been inspected by some proper person appointed by the Agency for the purpose, and that person has reported to the Agency that he or she has inspected the part and that it cannot safely and conveniently be used for public traffic, the Agency may fence off and close such part of the motorway as it may consider necessary or expedient, and thereafter the provisions of subsection (1) shall apply as if the part of the motorway so closed had not been opened for public traffic.
 (4) The Agency may open for the use of traffic or any specified category of traffic any land held for motorway purposes notwithstanding that it has not been declared to be a motorway under section 71.
 (5) While any land is open for the use of any traffic or category of traffic pursuant to subsection (4) the land shall be deemed to be—
-  (a) a road for the purposes of the Land Transport Act 1998, and of any regulations or rules in force under either of those Acts; and
-  (b) a motorway for the purposes of any regulations in force under this Act relating to motorways.
+  (a) a road for the purposes of the Land Transport Act 1998, and of any regulations or rules in force under that Act; and (b) a motorway for the purposes of any regulations in force under this Act relating to motorways.

 ### 80 Maintenance and control of motorways
 (1) Subject to the provisions of this Part, the Agency shall have the sole powers of control for all purposes, including construction and maintenance, of all motorways, and for that purpose shall have all the powers and rights vested in it by this Act as if every motorway were a State highway.
-(2) For the avoidance of doubt it is declared that all the provisions of section 62, shall apply in respect of any motorway that is not a State highway.
+(2) For the avoidance of doubt it is declared that all the provisions of section 62 shall apply in respect of any motorway that is not a State highway.

 ### 81 Cost of motorways
 (1) Except as provided in this section, motorways shall, for the purposes of the provisions of this Act relating to the cost of constructing and maintaining State highways, be deemed to be State highways, and no local authority shall be required to contribute to the cost of any motorway.